Willy Schmelcher: SS and Nazi Party career

-Schmelcher joined the Nazi Party (membership number 90,783) and the Sturmabteilung (SA), its paramilitary unit, in June 1928.
+Between 1923 and 1928, Schmelcher was active in the Viking League, a right-wing paramilitary unit dedicated to the overthrow of the Weimar Republic.
+After the dissolution of the League, he joined the Nazi Party (membership number 90,783) and the Sturmabteilung (SA), its paramilitary unit, in June 1928.
 As an early Party member, he later would be awarded the Golden Party Badge.
 He was the SA leader in Gau Baden from 1928 to August 1930.
 In June 1930, he became a member of the Schutzstaffel (SS member number 2,648).
 On 1 August, he left the SA with the rank of SA-Standartenführer.
 Schmelcher became the Führer of the 10th SS-Standarde in Neustadt in September 1932, remaining in that command until July 1935.
 He next held SS staff positions with Abschnitt (district) XXIX in Mannheim (July 1935 to April 1936) and with Oberabschnitte (main district) "Südwest" in Stuttgart (to January 1937) and "Rhein" in Wiesbaden (to December 1938), before being assigned to the Sicherheitsdienst (SD) Main Office, later a part of the Reich Security Main Office.
 From March 1935 to October 1942, he also was the Polizeipräsident (chief of police) in Saarbrücken.

 Apart from his SS duties, Schmelzer also was involved in Nazi Party politics.
 In 1929, he was elected to the Neustadt city council, serving as the leader of the Nazi parliamentary group and becoming the council chairman.
 Following the Nazi seizure of power, he became chairman of the Nazi parliamentary group in the Rhenish Palatinate district assembly (Kreistag) in March 1933, and held this office until 1937.
 At the November 1933 parliamentary election, he was elected to the Reichstag from electoral constituency 27 (Palatinate) and retained that seat until the end of the Nazi regime.